jjauzion/push_swap/README.md

 # PUSH_SWAP
-Sort a pile of number using a second pile and with limited list of possible operations.
+Sort a pile of number using a second pile with a limited list of possible operations.

 # Operation
 -	sa : swap a - swap the first two elements of pile A.